ceetaro/Suitkaise/suitkaise/suitkaise-docs/processing/concept.md

 `processing` provides a simple, intuitive way to run Python code in subprocesses.
 Designed to make using multiple processes really easy.

-It uses suikaise's cerial engine as the base serializer, meaning you can send basically any object through without having to worry if it will work or not.
+It uses suitkaise's `cerial` engine as the base serializer, meaning you can send basically any object through without having to worry if it will work or not.

 In a single, simple class structure, you can create a well managed process object that can use almost any object you want.